Belimumab (Benlysta)

 Logo

-Belimumab is an immunosuppressant drug approved by the FDA for the treatment of lupus and lupus nephritis in children and adults.
-Belimumab is used in combination with other lupus drugs such as hydroxychloroquine and steroids.
-Belimumab treats people with mild or moderate lupus affecting the blood, skin, joints, and kidneys.
-It works against a protein that triggers certain cells in the immune system to attack different parts of the body.
+Belimumab is an immunosuppressant used for the treatment of systemic lupus and lupus nephritis in children and adults.
+Belimumab can be used in combination with other medications such as hydroxychloroquine and steroids.
+Belimumab can improve the signs and symptoms of SLE including inflammation of the blood vessels, skin, joints, and kidneys.

 How To Take It

 Belimumab can be given as an infusion or injection.
-When given by infusion, the medication is administered through an IV that is inserted into a vein.
-The infusion is given in a healthcare facility and lasts about one hour.
+When given by infusion, the medication is administered through an IV.
+The infusion is given in a healthcare facility or at home under supervision, and lasts about one hour.
 The dose is based on your weight.
 Infusions are every two weeks for the first 3 doses and every four weeks, thereafter.
-Belimumab may take 12 weeks to take effect, but it can take longer in some patients.
+Belimumab may take some time to work, but most people start to feel better after 12 weeks, though it can take longer in some patients and for those with lupus nephritis.

-Belimumab is also available as an autoinjector (i.e. self-injection).
+Belimumab is also available as an autoinjector (e.g., self-injection).
 This means you can give the medication to yourself by injecting it under the skin once a week.
 The autoinjectors are preloaded with 200 mg of medication.
-The injection dose is based on the treatment of lupus or lupus nephritis.

 Side Effects

 Belimumab can lower the number of white blood cells in the blood of some people.
-It can also cause you to feel down and have thoughts of harming yourself, especially if you have a history of depression.
+Rarely, it can also cause you to feel down and have depressive thoughts, which are reversable when stopping the medicine.

 To know if belimumab is causing side effects, keep track of how long the symptoms last and whether they come back after your next infusion or injection.
 If so, discuss this with your rheumatology provider.